bwDraco/HI64/README.md

    HI64 stores performance data for each trial in a fixed-size array, and lower values of `ADVANCE` result in more samples taken.
-Because memory is generally not an issue on modern systems, this value has been significantly increased from the value set in original code.
+Because memory is generally not an issue on modern systems, this value has been significantly increased from the value set in the original code.
 A value that is too low, such as 50, could cause HI64 to crash due to a buffer overflow as there may not be enough space to store all performance data.
 The default is `5000`.
  - `NTRIAL`: The minimum number of laps per trial.
 Higher numbers reduce